SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 ## Limitations

 - Pinot is not a replacement for a database and should not be used as a source of truth.
-- Pinot is not a replacement for a search engine.
+Pinot is not a replacement for a search engine.

+### SQL query limitations:
+  - Pinot does not fully support ANI-SQL at this time.
+  - It doesn't allow cross-table queries (using JOINs) as well as nested queries.
+  - It also cannot handle a large amount of data shuffle.
-- Also, Pinot queries cannot span across multiple tables.
-Table joins and other operations, such as a large amount of data shuffling, may be accomplished using either the Trino-Pinot connector or the Presto-Pinot connector.
+  - Table joins and other operations, such as a large amount of data shuffling, may be accomplished using either the Trino-Pinot connector or the Presto-Pinot connector.

 # Getting started with Pino